 - On October 13-14, the American Suffrage Association (AWSA) held its seventeenth annual national convention at First Redeemer Church, Minneapolis.
 More Info

 - On January 25, the US Senate took the first vote on woman suffrage, where it was defeated 34 to 16, with 25 members absent

-- On February 18, the National American Woman Suffrage Association is formed from a merger of National Woman Suffrage Association (NWSA) and American Woman Suffrage Association (AWSA) with the single goal of obtaining the right to vote for women
+- On February 18, the National American Woman Suffrage Association (NAWSA) was formed from a merger of National Woman Suffrage Association (NWSA) and American Woman Suffrage Association (AWSA) with the single goal of obtaining the right to vote for women

 - Minnesota Woman Suffrage Association (MWSA) made it first annual attempt to remove the word "male" from the state's voting requirements - the Minnesota Senate passed the bill but the bill was never voted on by the Minnesota House (Mar 16, 1893 Star Tribune article)